Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/aft_section.md

 next to it is used to unthread the tape of the cassette back to the start, causing it to overwrite previously recorded footage.

-Cassette ejection is currently not simulated.
+> 💡 Cassette ejection is currently not simulated.

 The cassette can record up to 20 minutes, indicated on the small display labelled ELAPSED TIME.

-In DCS, footage is saved in the users Saved Games folder, for example:

-`C:\Users\JohnDoe\Saved Games\DCS.openbeta\F-4E\recorders\avtr`

-See [9.6 DCS Recorders](../../../dcs/recorders.md) for details on the footage.
+See [9.6 DCS Recorders](../../../dcs/recorders.md) for details on how to access the footage.